-ENG 211 Survey of British Literature II (3) 3 hours lecture
+ENG 211 Survey of British Literature II

 Prerequisite: ENG 50 or eligibility for ENG 100 as determined through the English placement process

 A study of significant texts in British literature from the Romantic period to the present.
 Considers a variety of authors, literary genres and trends, as well as the historical and cultural contexts of the literary texts.